Ashman phenomenon is an aberrant ventricular conduction that follows a short R-R interval preceded by a long R-R interval.

 Treatment should be directed at the rhythm disorder 5.

-Ashman phenomenon is a physiological aberrancy of the ventricular conduction, typically seen in Atrial Fibrillation as a result of sudden fluctuations in heart cycle, causing a bundle branch block.
+Ashman phenomenon is a physiological aberrancy of the ventricular conduction, typically seen in atrial fibrillation as a result of sudden fluctuations in cardiac cycle, causing a bundle branch block.

 This phenomenon may cause diagnostic confusion with premature ventricular complexes.